Using well-designed website sliders is an engaging and appealing way to display important content. They also save space on the website.

 - Use a premium WordPress slider plugin like Slider Revolution, not a free one.
 Free slider plugins usually have certain missing features that will make up a good slider.

 The purpose of a slider is to create value for the visitors.
 It may be information they didn’t have before their visit.
 Or it may invite them to visit a page they wouldn’t have discovered otherwise.

 If you enjoyed reading this article about website sliders, you should check out this article on how to add a slider in WordPress.

 We also wrote about similar topics like using a hero slider, a video slider, a homepage slider (see the pattern here?).
-But also about the Ken Burns effect that we use in some of our slider templates, as well as WordPress themes with sliders included, WordPress video background, the particle effect, and slider animation examples.
+But also about the Ken Burns effect that we use in some of our slider templates, as well as WordPress themes with sliders included, the best WordPress slider plugin, WordPress video background, the particle effect, and slider animation examples.